prometheus-community/kitefactory/README.md

 important when there are CGo components involved in the system.
 This could be easily adapted to other languages as well.

+Thanks goes out to the [boxcutter folks](https://github.com/boxcutter), for packer templates to get started with for some of the platforms.

 ## Prerequisites

 Depends on the following being available on the path: